gbrayut/cloud-examples/k8s-add-root-certificate/README.md

 GKE currently recomends using DaemonSets to [bootstrap GKE nodes](https://cloud.google.com/solutions/automatically-bootstrapping-gke-nodes-with-daemonsets).
 The solution here is based on the [GKE Node Initializer](https://github.com/GoogleCloudPlatform/solutions-gke-init-daemonsets-tutorial) example along with https://github.com/samos123/gke-node-customizations example.

-You will need to update the ConfigMap in [node-initializer.yaml](./node-initializer.yaml) to replace `new-trusted-ca.crt` with your new public root certificate, and the when you apply the DaemonSet it runs an init container on all nodes to configure the new trusted root.
+You will need to update the ConfigMap in [node-initializer.yaml](./node-initializer.yaml) to replace `new-trusted-ca.crt` with your new public root certificate, and then when you apply the DaemonSet it runs an init container on all nodes to configure the new trusted root.

 ```bash
 # Apply yaml